 During homeroom each day, there will be a flag salute.
-All students are expected to stand during the salute to the flag.
+All students are expected to be respectful during the salute to the flag.
 Students who do not wish to recite the pledge may refrain, but must not cause a disturbance and/or disrupt other students who are participating.
 If students are in the halls during the pledge, they must stop moving until the pledge salute has been completed.

-PRINTED MATTER: PUBLICATION AND DISTRIBUTION
+PRINTED & ELECTRONIC MATTER: PUBLICATION & DISTRIBUTION